GaryHostt/Oracle_Data_Integrator/README.md

 [Complete guide on the ODI marketplace + BICC + Object Storage + Autonomous Database](https://www.ateam-oracle.com/reference-architecture-fusion-saas-data-replication-into-adw-%3A-using-odi-marketplace-and-bicc)

 - This blog post starts from scratch, spinning up ODI, then it proceeds to enable ODI to integrate BICC extracts from Fusion  applications to the Autonomous Data Warehouse.
-Afte completing this walkthrough, you can start [setting up ODI scenarios & plans](https://blogs.perficient.com/2014/09/02/creating-oracle-data-integrator-odi-scenario-and-load-plan/) which will automate your data integration pipeline. **If you have problems with this walk-through or want to know more, consult the documentation below.**
+After completing this walkthrough, you can start [setting up ODI scenarios & plans](https://blogs.perficient.com/2014/09/02/creating-oracle-data-integrator-odi-scenario-and-load-plan/) which will automate your data pipeline. **If you have problems with this walk-through or want to know more, consult the documentation below.**

 [Manipulating Data from Object Storage to Autonomous Database using ODI](https://blogs.oracle.com/dataintegration/manipulating-data-from-oracle-object-storage-to-oracle-autonomous-data-warehouse-adw-with-oracle-data-integrator-odi)